SpaceCorp-Us/CrypterX/README.md

 # CrypterX
-CrypterX is a basic Encryption App
+CrypterX is a basic Client-Side Encryption App

 This client-side application does not send or receive any personal info.